 Pumpkin contains beta carotene, a helpful antioxidant.
-Pumpkin is also technically a veggie, and one slice can count as a half-serving of your daily recommended amount of vegetables.
+Pumpkin is also technically a veggie, and one slice of pumpkin pie can count as a half-serving of your daily recommended amount of vegetables.
 Yes, this is not a terrific amount, but most of us fall drastically short on vegetable servings, so I say sneak them in wherever we can!

 Finally, pumpkin pie usually has about 200 fewer calories per slice, compared to other pies such as apple.
 This is mainly because pumpkin pie doesn’t have a top crust, which adds extra calories.